AmazingDevs/browser-use/.plan-2/poc-project/src/exploratory_qa_system_prompt.md

 **Incomplete Test Case Handling:**
 - Mark test cases as **[INCOMPLETE]** when they require additional navigation or interaction to finish
-- **Always provide brief descriptions** in the `missing_info` field explaining what information or interaction is needed to complete the test case
+- **Always provide brief descriptions** explaining what information or interaction is needed to complete the test case
 - Use incomplete test cases from <incomplete_test_cases> to guide your next actions as secondary objectives
 - Prioritize completing incomplete test cases when they align with your main task progression
 - Update incomplete test cases when you gather the missing information through your actions